Animal Use and Care in Research Policy

 - The first step in this process is to obtain a copy of the Animal Use Protocol Form (AUPF) from the IACUC Web site or the Academic Affairs Office.
 The AUPF is completed by the investigator and turned in to IACUC through the Academic Affairs Office.
 The form is designed to allow research investigators to address animal welfare considerations as well as provide other information required by the Animal Welfare Act and other laws and policies of the federal government and other agencies.
 The investigator may obtain a copy of the Animal Welfare Act and guidelines of various agencies from the websites cited at the end of this document or by contacting the Academic Affairs Office.
 The investigator is required to complete all sections of the AUPF according to the instructions therein.
 Any investigations involving students must have a faculty supervisor as the principal investigator who must submit the form and take supervisory responsibility throughout the project.

-- The IACUC requires one original and one copy of the AUPF to be submitted.
+- The IACUC requires that the AUPF be submitted to Academic Affairs.
 To ensure timely review, initial applications should be submitted one month prior to the intended initiation date of the project.
 Revised protocols should be submitted to the IACUC two weeks prior to the intended initiation date of the project.

 - The IACUC shall review and approve, require modification in, or withhold approval of the proposed project involving the use of animals.
 The person proposing the animal use will be notified in writing of the committee's decision, which will be one of the following:

 Approve/Revision - Minor revision or additional information is requested.
 Approval is withheld and the project may not commence until a satisfactory response is received.

 Disapproval - The reasons for disapproval are given, and the investigator may submit a revised protocol.